 That's why people who want flawless color, professional application, and ease of convenience get their highlights at Chroma Hair Studio & Spa.

 Whether you are changing your hair color completely or just want a few highlights to switch things up, we are here to create the look and style that you've been dreaming about.
 At Chroma Hair Studio & Spa, we specialize in the latest hair coloring trends using cutting-edge technology.
 That way, our clients get the freshest looks, coolest colors, and longest-lasting highlights in town.
-When you get your highlights done at our hair salon in Nexton, we want you to leave excited and ready to share your new hair all over social.
+When you get your highlights done at our hair salon near Nexton, we want you to leave excited and ready to share your new hair all over social.

 Don't spend hours in the store trying to find the color you think will look great on you.
 Our team of professional stylists will consult with you about your vision and craft a custom highlight plan that fits you're your unique style.
 There's a reason why so many customers trust us with their highlights - we genuinely care about your hair and how it looks.

-Our professional hair coloring services in Nexton are a combination of art and science.
+Our professional hair coloring services near Nexton are a combination of art and science.
 The artistic results only last as long as the hair coloring products used, and we use the best.
 Our hairstylists and colorists are committed to helping you look and feel fabulous, whether you're planning a special occasion or just want to impress that special someone.